Security on campus

 - Avoid leaving your drink unattended in case someone 'spikes' it.

-If you have lost or misplaced any of your property visit the Security Office or give us a call on 08 8313 5990 to see if it has been handed in.
+If you have lost or misplaced any of your property visit the Security Office or give us a call on 08 8313 5990 to check if it has been handed in.

 Hand in any lost items you find to the Security Office or to a Security Officer.